Top tips on how to stay motivated and maintain a healthier lifestyle.

 - For more information on SMART healthy eating goals visit Eat Well Feel Great

 - For more information on SMART physical activity goals visit Get Active Your Way

 - Remind yourself of the reasons why you want to lose weight and the benefits you will feel.
 Display your completed Making Lifestyle Changes worksheet this will be a constant reminder

 of the benefits you feel you’ll gain from losing weight.

 - Keep a daily diary – Write down what you have eaten and how much activity you have done and note down any emotions, feelings and thoughts – self monitoring is a great way to help you stay on track.
 It makes you feel more in control and can help you identify triggers to slip ups.
 Use the Food and Activity Diary to monitor progress.

-- Weigh yourself – Continue to weigh yourself weekly and record your weight on this Weight Record Card.
-Use the Weight Tracker Chart to track changes in your weight.
+- Weigh yourself – Continue to weigh yourself weekly and record your weight on this Weight Record Sheet.

 - Continue to eat regularly and monitor portions sizes and watch that they don’t start to get bigger over time.
 Refer to Eat Well Feel Great for more healthy eating tips.